Neural Thermodynamics: Entropic Forces in Deep and Universal Representation Learning: Emergence of Gradient Balance and Equipartition Property

 \section{Emergence of Gradient Balance and Equipartition Property}

-Lie group symmetries exist abundantly in nature and in modern neural networks \cite{li2016symmetry, zhao2022symmetry, ziyin2024parameter, ziyin2024symmetry, hidenori2021noether}.
-For example, see Ref.~\cite{ziyin2025parameter} for a thorough review.
+Lie group symmetries exist abundantly in nature and in modern neural networks\footnote{See Ref.~\cite{ziyin2025parameter} for a detailed review.} \cite{li2016symmetry, zhao2022symmetry, ziyin2024parameter, ziyin2024symmetry, hidenori2021noether}.
 In thermodynamics, the existence of symmetries is a crucial fact that leads to the emergence of hierarchical phenomena and phase transitions between them.
-In a sense, symmetry has been argued to be the ``first-order" approximation of the level of hierarchies in the system \cite{anderson1972more}.
+In a sense, symmetry can be argued to be the ``first-order" approximation of the level of hierarchies in the system \cite{anderson1972more}.
 The following theorem states that the entropic loss $F$ breaks any nontrivial noncompact Lie group symmetries (also known as exponential symmetries \cite{ziyin2024parameter}).
-For formality, we say that $\ell$ (and $L$) has a $A$-\textbf{exponential symmetry} if for any $\lambda \in \mathbb{R}$, any $x$ and $\theta$, and any matrix $A$, if $\ell(x,\theta)$ obeys $\ell(x,e^{\lambda A}\theta)=\ell(x,\theta)$. \begin{theorem} (Master Balance Theorem) If $\ell(x,\theta)$ has an $A$-exponential symmetry, then any local minimum $\theta^*$ of Eq.\eqref{eq: free energy} satisfies
+For formality, we say that $\ell$ (and $L$) has a $A$-\textbf{exponential symmetry} if for any $\lambda \in \mathbb{R}$, any $x$ and $\theta$, and any matrix $A$, $\ell(x,\theta)$ obeys $\ell(x,e^{\lambda A}\theta)=\ell(x,\theta)$. \begin{theorem} (Master Balance Theorem) If $\ell(x,\theta)$ has an $A$-exponential symmetry, then any local minimum $\theta^*$ of Eq.\eqref{eq: free energy} satisfies

 where $\tilde{A}:=\frac{A+A^T}{2}$.
 In addition, either (1) $F_{\eta,\gamma}(e^{\lambda A}\theta^*)=F_{\eta,\gamma}(\theta^*)$ for all $\lambda$, or (2) there exists no $\lambda \neq 0$ such that $e^{\lambda A}\theta^*$ is a local minimum. \end{theorem}